NavigatingCancer/roles_on_routes/README.md

 # Roles On Routes

-Currently a work in progress and is unlikely to be included without error
+Roles On Routes was written by Navigating Cancer.

-Eventually allows defining user roles for authorization directly on the routes to which they apply
+It allows defining user roles for authorization directly on the routes to which they apply.

+It may not be the best solution.
+Maybe something open source would be better.

+Defines div_with_roles, li_with_roles, tr_with_roles, td_with_roles, ul_with_roles, and ol_with_roles.
+(See tags_with_roles.rb.)